hidglobal/digitalpersona-access-management-services/docs/wes.md

   </tr>
 	<tr>
 	<td valign="top">user</td>
 	<td valign="top">The user requesting the information.
-See the definition of the User class on page 68.</td>
+See the definition of the User class <A HREF="https://hidglobal.github.io/digitalpersona-access-management-services/was.html#user-class">here.</A></td>
 	</tr>
 	<tr>
 	<td valign="top">attributeName</td>